CaptainCore/captaincore-manager/README.txt

 TODO

 == Changelog ==
+= 0.6.0: September 3 2019
+* New: Renamed plugin from CaptainCore GUI to CaptainCore
+* New: Decoupled CaptainCore from WooCommerce.
+Now runs within standalone PHP template for better compatibility.
+* New: Snapshot management section.
+Links to generated snapshots now automatically expire after 24 hours.
+Links can be regenerated whenever.
+* New: Delete default user
+* New: Default recipes
+* Tweak: Upgraded Vue.JS to 2.6.10
+* Tweak: Upgraded Vuetify to v2.0.4
+* Tweak: Combined Theme and Plugin tabs into new Addons tab.
+* Tweak: Improvements to multisite column
+* Tweak: Improvements to quicksave management
+* Tweak: Improvements to stats tab
+* Tweak: Improvements to site search performance
+* Tweak: Improvements to DNS editor
+* Tweak: Fix site stats rounding bug with bounce rate
+* Tweak: Removed default plugins.
+New replacement is to configure default recipes instead.

 = 0.5.0: July 24 2019 =
 * New: Routing based on hash.
 Will now toggle between `/sites`, `/sites#dns`, `/sites#cookbook` and `/sites#handbook` without page reloading.
 * New: Custom recipes which can be public or private to the author.
 Public recipes can run.
 Private recipes can be loaded and changed before running.